pvp51/Clickstream-Hadoop/README.md

 ## Dev Notes

-* Please copy dataset under src/main/resources
+* Please copy dataset under src/main/resources (Ryan - just saw this now, moved and done)
-* If you can figure out, for some reason the code is maven buidling at JRE 1.5 instead 1.8.
+* If you can figure out, for some reason the code is maven building at JRE 1.5 instead 1.8.
 Not a blocker, but good if we can resolve it.
+(Ryan - changed the pox file for newer version)
+* Make sure your the required files are in HDFS.
+BreadCrumbs writes to output/ by default.